 From Homeless to Hopeful

 She stopped using drugs and ended her abusive relationship.
 She went to the Schuylkill County Women’s Crisis Center.
 She was homeless.
 They encouraged her to contact the VA for assistance.
-She was connected with Supportive Services for Veteran Families program in Schuylkill County.
+She was connected with Veteran Services Program at Opportunity House.
 Asking for help wasn’t easy, but SRA knew it was a critical step to reclaiming her life.
 “When I got help, I felt like a person again.
 I was respected,” she added.

 Asking for Help When You are Homeless or Facing Eviction